joe-scotto/file-hosting/README.md

 - [x] Differentiate files and folders via Bootstrap badge
 - [x] Display number of files inside a folder
 - [x] Add admin config
+- [ ] Automatically create "users" database if it doesn't exist

 # Features to be added after initial release